 The best thing about apartment rentals is the amount of living space, and the Berkeley Suites has plenty.
 The big lounge area is light and airy, with lots of gorgeous original features – fireplace, high ceilings, tall windows.
 But there are modern touches too, like fast wifi and instead of a TV there’s a cinema-style projector which shows artworks or you can hook it up to the TV or a laptop.
 The furniture’s simple and stylish, with pops of colour among the wood and white walls.
 The bedroom is a bit more compact, but you’re unlikely to spend too much time in there (at least not awake – the bed is really comfortable).
 It comes with a flatscreen TV and retro Roberts radio.
 The en-suite bathroom has been cleverly designed to get around the building’s Grade II listed status.
 It couldn’t be partitioned off so instead there’s a glass wall, with solid sections at each end for the bath/shower on one side and the toilet and sink on the other.

-The suites come with a complimentary fruit bowl and sampler of local Bristol cream sherry (first time I’d tried my gran’s old favourite in years but it was really tasty).
+The suites come with complimentary fruit and sampler of local Bristol cream sherry (first time I’d tried my gran’s old favourite in years but it was really tasty).
 Looking round the living room I had one question though – where’s the kitchen?
 But in a genius bit of design the suites have a mini-kitchen hidden away in a cupboard.
 You’ve got a sink, hob, fridge, microwave, coffee maker, toaster and even a little dishwasher.
 The doors have racks for all your crockery and glasses, and when you’ve finished you can just fold it away.
 Having said that we didn’t actually cook more than a cup of tea, as there were too many good options nearby for eating out.
 For dinner we took a walk into Clifton Village for dinner at No 4, owned by the same company as the suites.
 In another lovely Georgian building, it does modern British food using ingredients from the Bristol and Somerset area, like my delicious ballotine of chicken stuffed with mushrooms.

 The suites are totally self-contained with everything you need, but the bonus of it being a hotel apartment is that you also get access to the facilities at the hotel too.
 You check in at the reception desk in the Berkeley Square Hotel, and the hotel has a restaurant, The Square Kitchen, where you can have breakfast.
 There’s also a private members club for people in the arts and media underneath the hotel called The Square.
 It acts as the hotel bar and lounge so suite guests can come and have a drink there – there’s lots of outside seating space so we had a cocktail on the terrace (my Champagne and lemon concoction was amazing, with two for one on cocktails in the early evenings).
 And although the hotel doesn’t have its own pool, guests are given a pass to use the pool and sauna at the Nuffield Health Club, 300 metres away.